 - Who is a Qualified Accountant to complete MFR Reports?

 - Can the Qualified Accountant re-type or alter the wording in the MFR Report?

 - Does the Qualified Accountant have to assess the licensee against all Australian Accounting Standards?

-- When the requirements state the accounts are to be no older than 4 months in age – does this mean the report is to be dated no more than 4 months old or the end of the a
+- When the requirements state the accounts are to be no older than four months in age – what does this mean?

 Common terms/general questions

 - Cashflow statements

 - Treatment of depreciated (written down) assets versus book value